leosaffin/cymep-huracanpy/README.md

 ```bash
 pip install .
 ```
-**NOTE**: Currently will install the most recent revision of `huracanpy` directly from the master branch on github

 ## 1. Create a YAML configuration file
 The easiest way to do this is to copy and modify `examples/example_config.yaml` which